 Robert Siodmak’s The Spiral Staircase is a classic Hitchcockian thriller set in a shadow-filled Victorian house.
-The manor’s mute servant girl, Helen (Dorothy McGuire), is threatened by a murderer on the premises—a killer who targets those burdened by afflictions….
+The manor’s mute servant girl, Helen, is threatened by a murderer on the premises—a killer who targets those burdened by afflictions….

 This film is not currently playing on MUBI but 30 other great films are.
 See what's now showing